 Total other income, excluding security transactions, increased 7.8% to \$4,741,000 from \$4,399,000 for the three months ended March 31, 2001, as compared to the same period in 2000.
-This was a combination of increased trust revenue, commissions and brokers' fees, service charges on deposit accounts, offset by a decrease in other service charges and fees.
+This was a combination of increased trust revenue, commissions and brokers' fees and service charges on deposit accounts, offset by a decrease in other service charges and fees.
 In April, 2000, the Corporation sold its merchant transaction processing operation.
 Fee income on this operation was included in other service charges and fees through the date of sale and is responsible for most of the decrease in this line item for the three months ended March 31, 2001, as compared to the same period in 2000.

-Gains of \$433,000 were recognized on the sale of \$35,406,000 of loans for the three months ended March 31, 2001, as compared to gains of \$446,000 on the sale of \$10,887,000 of loans in the prior year period.
-The gains recognized in the three months ending March 31, 2000 include a one-time gain of \$350,000 on the sale of the Corporation's credit card loan portfolio, which had balances of \$4,116,000.
-The increases in gains on the sale of loans and the principal balances sold can be attributed to the interest-rate environment experienced during the three months ended March 31, 2001 as customers refinanced existing home mortgages at lower interest rates.
-Management anticipates continued sales from the current mortgage loan production of the Corporation if mortgage loan originations allow and the sales of the loans are necessary to maintain the asset/liability structure that the Corporation is trying to effect.
+Gains of \$433,000 were recognized on the sale of \$35,406,000 of loans for the three months ended March 31, 2001, as compared to gains of \$446,000 on the sale of \$10,887,000 of loans in the prior year period, which included a one-time gain of \$350,000 on the sale of the Corporation's credit card loan portfolio.
+Excluding this one-time gain, the increases in gains on the sale of loans and the principal balances sold can be attributed to the interest-rate environment experienced during the three months ended March 31, 2001 as customers refinanced existing home mortgages at lower interest rates.
+Management anticipates continued sales from the current mortgage loan production in order to maintain the asset/liability structure that the Corporation is trying to effect.
 The Corporation may realize gains and/or losses on these sales dependent upon interest rate movements and upon how receptive the debt markets are to mortgage backed securities.